 All patients undergoing colonoscopy for any indication at the Lyell McEwin Hospital endoscopy unit were first evaluated for eligibility by the researchers.
 Patients were recruited from June 2013 onwards.
 Inclusion criteria were age of 18 years or older with endoscopic findings of colonic polyps (of any size).
 Key exclusion criteria included known history of inflammatory bowel disease, familial polyposis syndrome, coagulopathy, thrombocytopenia, incomplete procedure due to poor bowel preparation or acute angles, current pregnancy and no polyps detected during the procedure.

-All colonoscopies were performed by a senior endoscopist with a high level of expertise using the 190 series with DF capability [Exera III NBI system; Olympus Co.
-Ltd, Japan].
+All colonoscopies were performed by a senior endoscopist with a high level of expertise using the 190 series with DF capability (Exera III NBI system; Olympus Co.
+Ltd, Japan).
 This processor allows the NBI image to be enhanced by 150%.
 The DF function enables magnification of up to 70X.
 Both are push button techniques and image enhancement with magnification occurs within 1-2 s.

 Endoscopic imaging and classification of polyps

 The patients which had colonic polyps had their polyps assessed in real-time with NBI-DF.
-Dual focus was used in both groups to standardize the evaluation.
+DF was used in both groups to standardize the evaluation.
 The endoscopist studied the lesion carefully at least for a minute.
 The size of the polyp was estimated by the endoscopist based on the size of the cap (outer diameter of 15 mm) and/or size of the snare/forceps.
 The polyp was initially examined in white light, then NBI, then followed by magnification.
 Image acquisition was further enhanced with a distal cap attachment to the scope (short transparent cap from Olympus® - D-201, approximately 4 mm from distal end).
 Efforts were made to obtain a crisp clear still image with water pump and simeticone when needed (no dyes used).
 Histology in real-time of individual polyps was then predicted using either the NICE or the MS classification, with a confidence level (low/high).

 The endoscopist scored each polyp found and the final endoscopic diagnosis was recorded by the research nurse who was present in the endoscopy suite.
 A clinical judgement was deemed as high in confidence when the endoscopist found a polyp with clear features of one subtype, as described in the classifications shown in figure 1 and table 1.
 If there was any uncertainty or doubt, the prediction was recorded as low confidence.
 All polyps were photographed and stored for future reference.
 No video recording was done.
 This was followed by biopsies and surgical resection in cases of predicted invasive cancer, or endoscopic resection to the remaining lesions.
 The histopathology was evaluated initially by a non-gastrointestinal (non-GI) specialist pathologist due to personnel limitations.
 However, if the diagnosis was uncertain the slides were forwarded to a GI specialist pathologist.
 The pathologists were blinded to the classification used and the prediction of the polyp by the endoscopist.
 The endoscopic diagnoses were then compared to the final histology report.